Naseemsrour506/Naseemsrour506/README.md

 # Hi, I'm Naseem Srour

-Computer Science student at Tel-Hai University of Kiryat Shmona in the Galilee.
+Computer Science student at Tel-Hai University of Kiryat Shmona.

 ## About Me
 - Interested in QA, IT, Networking, Cybersecurity, and Software Development